Not Currently on View

 The linework used to capture the lovely faces and varied poses is strong yet supple, possessing a tensile quality that both defines and adds volume to the forms.
 The gorgeous costumes contribute a rich pageantry to the scene.

-Purchased for the John Herron Art Institute, now the Indianapolis Museum of Art, in 1931.
+Purchased by the John Herron Art Institute, Indianapolis, Indiana, now the Indianapolis Museum of Art at Newfields, in 1931.